hackebrot/pytest-cookies/README.rst

     :alt: Documentation Status

 `pytest`_ is a mature full-featured Python testing tool that provides easy no boilerplate testing.
-Its hook-baesd customization system supports integration of external plugins such as **pytest-cookies**.
+Its hook-based customization system supports integration of external plugins such as **pytest-cookies**.

 This plugin comes with a ``cookies`` fixture which is a wrapper for the